The Extrinsic Primitive Torsion Problem: Normal generators for P k

 \subsection{Symmetries and images of primitive elements}

-Outer automorphisms of $F_2$ act on the normal subgroups of $F_2$.
-Having a power of a primitive element in a normal subgroup $N$ guarantees that some corresponding elements of $\Out(F_2)$ stabilize $N$ and act trivially on $F_2/N$.
+Having a power of a primitive element in a normal subgroup $N$ guarantees that some corresponding elements of $\Out(F_2)$ stabilize $N$.
+It suffices to consider the case when a power of $a$ lies in $N$.